If you’ve followed along for any period of time, you’ll know that we absolutely loved our six weeks in Canada.

 And then it was back into montane forest…

 Other hikes Mr Ranger recommended included the 15 km Auriol trail and popular but difficult 6 km King’s Throne Summit hike.
-Given our precious encounter with the Dall sheep, I’m oh-so-glad that we opted for Sheep Creek Trail!
+Given our precious encounter with the Dall sheep, I’m oh-so-glad that we opted for one of the best hikes in Kluane National Park: the Sheep Creek Trail!
 Hoping to return some day and experience more of Kluane’s majesty.

 What do you think – cute sheep goats or what? 🙂 Have you had any surprise wildlife experiences when you’ve been exploring the great outdoors?

-Need some Dall sheep inspiration?
+Need some Dall sheep or hiking inspiration?
 Pin for later!